 Once we strip away the materialism of life, a certain clarity arrives, based on our values and how we choose to live our lives, that is unmovable – permanent, unwavering, and what remains speaks volumes.

 Every decision becomes a values based one, and we no longer wonder.
 We begin to live in the now, letting our values and our bodies guide us forward

 Lately I have been repairing all manner of things around the house.
 Continue reading “Repairs”

 The best storage solution is none at all.

-Often we think we need clever storage solutions to have an organised home, when really we just need less stuff… When it comes to storage ideas for small space living, I believe the first step is to declutter like a boss so there is less to store and you are left with only your favourite things.
+At times one might feel the need for clever storage solutions in order to have an organised home, when really what’s required is just less… When it comes to storage ideas for small space living, I believe the first step is to declutter the Japanese way so there is less to store and we are left with only our favourite things.

-I find when you love the the things you own, your useful items become your design aesthetic, especially if they’re made from natural fibres… household tools made from wood, natural grasses, horsehair, linen etc often look good enough to be left out on display so there’s no need to hide them away in a cupboard.
+I find when we love the the things we own, our useful items become our design aesthetic, especially if they’re made from natural fibres… household tools made from wood, natural grasses, horsehair, linen etc often look good enough to be left out on display so there’s no need to hide them away in a cupboard.
 For example we store our broom on a peg rail in the kitchen, and our spare white bedsheets live stacked in a wire basket on the shelf in lieu of storage space.